Ohio woman who miscarried won't be criminally charged, prosecutor says

 A grand jury returned a "no bill" in the case against Brittany Watts, 33, of Warren, Ohio, the prosecutor said, meaning they decided there will be no indictment.
 In the court filing, the grand jury foreman said the jury met for two days and examined seven witnesses regarding Watts' miscarriage before issuing their decision.

-Watts, at 21 weeks and 5 days pregnant, began passing thick blood clots and made her first prenatal visit to a doctor's office.
+Watts, at 21 weeks and 5 days pregnant, began passing thick blood clots and made her first prenatal visit to a doctor's office in September 2023.
 The doctor told her that her water had broken prematurely and the baby most likely wouldn't survive.
 Over the next three days, Watts made multiple trips to the hospital before miscarrying into her home toilet.
 Testimony and an autopsy later confirmed that the fetus had died in the womb.

 She then flushed and plunged her toilet, leading to a police investigation, and police found the remains of the fetus wedged in the pipes.
-Watts was initially charged with abuse of a corpse, a fifth-degree felony punishable by up to a year in prison and a $2,500 fine.
+Watts was initially charged with abuse of a corpse on October 4, a fifth-degree felony punishable by up to a year in prison and a $2,500 fine.
+On Nov.2, 2023, the case was turned over to the Trumbull County prosecutor so criminal charges could be independently determined, the prosecutor's office said in a statement Thursday afternoon.
+Prosecutors investigated the case before presenting the findings before the grand jury.

 The case against Watts, who is Black, set off a firestorm over the treatment of pregnant women, in particular Black women, in the aftermath of the overturning of Roe v.
 Wade.